-If you have specific questions about the degree, contact the Department of Media & Communications
+If you have specific questions about the degree, contact the Department of Media, Communications and Cultural Studies.

 You will also advance your collaborative skills by working in teams with fiction and documentary producers and directors, cinematography and sound students, on a variety of projects and at least three scheduled films across the year.

 You will leave the programme with a diverse portfolio of moving-image work that may span a variety of formats – music video, web series drama, documentary, campaign/commercial, experimental art pieces and short fiction films.

 |Producing: Specialist Skills||30 credits|